I once knew a fairly

 though nobody knew it until after he'd become Vice President.
 Ronald

-Reagan's neurons and synapses were being devoured by Alzheimer's from at
+Reagan's neurons and synapses were being devoured by Alzheimer's from

 least... well, I'd say 1982 from personal observation, though experts